SDK integration flow

 What goes into `createJob()`

-Data flow: The job payload, including the prompt, is sent to the CSL, wavebird's middleware layer.
+Data flow: The job payload, including the prompt, is sent to the wavebird runtime.
 It is not sent to the configured ad path.
-The CSL data firewall extracts only an abstract topic category and the language before any signal reaches a configured partner path.
-Raw prompt text never leaves the CSL.
+The data firewall extracts only an abstract topic category and the language before any signal reaches a configured partner path.
+Users' prompts, chat history, and identifiers are never sent to advertising partners.

 • job_type is the only required field. slots_requested defaults to 1.